-The Department of Environmental Engineering and Earth Sciences (EEES) offers a four-year ABET-accredited degree program in Environmental Engineering (ENV).
-This program provides strong engineering and scientific experience with advanced techniques heavily integrated into the curriculum.
+\\ Content must be within the field of geology.
+ENVIRONMENTAL ENGINEERING MAJOR program provides strong engineering and scientific experience with advanced techniques heavily integrated into the curriculum.
 Students intending to major in this program are encouraged to be well prepared in the sciences and mathematics.
 Specialization is achieved by means of the selection of appropriate technical electives.